 Disable the auto-joining notetaker. tl;dv → Settings → Calendar → toggle off.
 Remove pending bot invites if needed.

 Drop the export into your Quietly folder.
-Cursor, Claude Desktop, and Obsidian see your back catalogue right away.
+Cursor, Codex CLI, and Claude Desktop see your back catalogue right away.

 If you need clip-sharing, run tl;dv free alongside for that one workflow — they're not strictly the same product.
 Questions: support@meetquietly.com.